margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 You're really fine
 You got it all within
 You are free and whole
-You're mroe able than you realize
+You're more able than you realize
 You have the whole world inside of you
 You're free to love
 You're free to dance